bektas-sari/todo_flutter/README.md

-# ✅ Simple To-Do Flutter App
+# ✅ To-Do Flutter App

 Simple To-Do App is a beginner-friendly Flutter application that allows users to manage daily tasks.
 You can add new to-do items, view them in a list, and tap to mark them as completed.
 The UI is clean, responsive, and easy to navigate.